paritytech/polkadot-sdk/src/dos-attacks-resilience.md

 When implementing bounded queues, one should avoid a situation where some elements in the queue are very quick to be processed while some others very slow.

-During normal operations one will decide on the size of the queue and number of processing threads based on the time it takes to process an average queue element, but during a DoS attack the attacker can deliberately push a larger number of elements that are heavy to process.
+During normal operations one will decide on the size of the queue and number of processing threads based on the average time it takes to process a queue element, but during a DoS attack the attacker can deliberately push a larger number of elements that are heavy to process.
 For example, with a single queue of incoming JSON-RPC requests, an attacker can intentionally submit requests that take a long time to process, in order to fill the queue more quickly.

 For this reason, it is a good idea to sometimes split some queues, where light operations go on one queue and heavy operations on a different one.